-What can a local search inform me about the house my wife and I buying in Writtle?
+What does a local search reveal concerning the house we're buying in Writtle?

-Writtle conveyancing often starts with the applying for local authority searches directly from your local Authority or via a personal search organisations such as Searches UK The local search plays an important part in many a Writtle conveyancing purchase; that is if you wish to avoid any nasty once you have moved into your new home.
-The search will provide data on, amongst other things, details on planning applications relevant to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 topic areas.
+Writtle conveyancing often commences with the ordering local authority searches directly from your local Authority or through a personal search organisations such as Searchflow The local search is essential in every Writtle conveyancing purchase; as long as you don’t want any nasty once you have moved into your property.
+The search will supply information on, amongst other things, details on planning applications applicable to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen topic sections.

-I'm buying my first flat in Writtle with a loan from Virgin Money.
-The sellers refused to move on the amount so I negotiated £7000 of extras instead.
-The property agent suggested that I not reveal to my conveyancer about this deal as it may adversely affect my mortgage with the bank.
-Do I keep my lawyer in the dark?.
+I'm purchasing my first flat in Writtle with the aid of help to buy.
+The sellers refused to budge the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The estate agent advised me not reveal to my lawyer about this deal as it could jeopardize my mortgage with Clydesdale.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.